Please state all part numbers from your alternator and components if requiring repair parts

-A quick check for a failed alternator is to measure battery voltage with the engine off using a voltmeter.
+A technician's quick check for a failed alternator on a basic vehicle charging system is to measure battery voltage with the engine off using a voltmeter.
 Start the engine and run at around 2000rpm whilst monitoring battery voltage which should have increased slightly if the alternator is charging the battery.
 B+ terminal voltage at the alternator should also be checked.

-Typical battery voltage for a 12 volt system
+Typical battery voltage for a 12 volt system :

-Engine running at 2000 rpm : 13.2 to 14.6 volts at battery (regulated voltage)A battery voltage indicated above 15 volts with the engine running on a standard 12v charging system often indicates a fault though vehicle manufacturers specification should be checked to verify.
+Engine running at 2000 rpm : 13.2 to 14.6 volts at battery (regulated voltage)

+Battery voltage indicated above 15 volts with the engine running on a standard 12v charging system often indicates a fault though vehicle manufacturers specification should be checked to verify.